Mohammed Shitta-Bey: Business career and influence in colonial Lagos

 In 1852, a crisis in Badagry between Akitoye and Kosoko forced Shitta's family to move to Lagos.
 He became an agent to the firms of Pinnock B & Co and Messrs Miller & co.
 Shitta acquired a tract of land in Egga, a town along the Niger, where he situated a factory.
 By 1881, he had acquired a steamer for conveying goods from the Niger to the coast.
 He accumulated significant wealth trading such goods as palm oil, ivory, kola nuts, egusi, gum copal, hides and clothes, and built a pious reputation.
 Shitta also expanded his business activities to Sierra Leone.

 Shitta's influence also rose as he was friendly with Obas Dosunmu and Oyekan I. He served as an adviser to Oba Oyekan I, and financed Oyekan's candidacy for the Lagos throne until the colonial government approved Oyekan's succession of Dosunmu.
 As evidence of his political clout, acting colonial Governor Denton identified Shitta as a powerful force resisting the supervision of Muslim schools under the British Board of Education.
 Subsequently, Shitta acquiesced in his opposition to Western education and joined other members in the Muslim community to promote the idea of a Muslim School teaching modern subjects.
 Shitta also earned the nickname "Olowo Pupa" (or red money) because of his famous gold cowrie coins.

+Political Influence and Diplomacy

+Shitta Bey’s political influence extended beyond the Lagos Colony, as he frequently served as a diplomatic intermediary during regional conflicts.
+During the Kiriji War, the leadership of Ibadan recognized his status as a key member of the Lagosian elite.
+In a correspondence from Aare Latoosa of Ibadan and the Chiefs of Ibadan appealed directly to Shitta and other prominent "Lagos Oyos" to investigate reports of the British government supplying superior Martini-Henry rifles to their adversaries.
+The Ibadan leadership expressed their trust in Shitta's neutrality, urging him to "act the part of a peace-maker" to resolve the hostilities.

+This is of great significance, as Aare Latoosa of Ibadan was the ruler of the last Yoruba empire ever (Ibadan Republic) and was also as the helm of the longest Yoruba war.